Health and Travel Alerts Learn More Left arrow

 Marigot Bay Beach

 This lively port village is host to more than one stretch of sand.
 Watch as boats bob in the blue water from the comfort of your lounge chair in this sheltered bay on the western side of St. Lucia.
-This romantic destination provides an ideal backdrop for relaxation and has been a popular scene for the filming of many movies.
+This romantic destination provides an ideal backdrop for relaxation and is a popular backdrop for many movies.

 Take your pick of small beaches within Marigot Bay and enjoy the buzz of the harbor and the classic Caribbean scenery.
 Fill up on a seaside lunch at any of the beach bars and restaurants in the area.